Things you can buy:

 Now, before I conclude this essay, I would like to quickly bring up one more topic.

-It is very important for me to point out that in the mid-1990s, John Major Jenkins became the first person to link the restart date of the Maya calendar to an astronomical event driven by precession and he refers to this event as a “galactic alignment.”
+It is very important for me to point out that in the mid-1990s, John Major Jenkins became the first person to link the restart date of the Maya calendar to an astronomical event driven by precession and he refers to this event as the “galactic alignment.”
 John is well aware of the Maya’s metaphor of the dark rift as the birth canal and he clearly sees the sun’s presence in the dark rift as a rebirth.
 But there is something astronomers call the galactic equator that is very near the middle of the dark rift and this is what John focused on, perhaps because its exact location is precisely defined by astronomers.
-Astronomers verified that the center of the disk of the sun would be almost exactly on the galactic equator at the precise moment of the winter solstice in the year 1998.
-John noticed that this alignment would occur repeatedly in the years around 1998 with only slight variation from one year to the next.
-Because of this, John decided to pick a range of 36 years that he centered around 1998 and he refers to these years as the “alignment zone.”
+Professional astronomers have verified that at the precise moment of the winter solstice, the center of the disk of the sun was closest to the galactic equator in 1998.
+John noticed that this lineup of the earth, the sun and the galactic equator would occur repeatedly in the years around 1998 with only slight variation from one year to the next.
+Because of this, John decided to pick a range of 36 years that he centered around 1998 and he refers to these years as the “alignment zone” or “era-2012.”
 During these years, the disk of the sun, as seen from earth, will be touching the galactic equator at the moment of the winter solstice.
-This zone goes from 1980 to 2016 and it obvious includes 2012.
-In his view, this zone is the intended target of the Maya calendar and he often refers to this as “era-2012.”
+John's zone goes from 1980 to 2016 and it obvious includes 2012.
+In his view, this zone is the intended target of the Maya calendar.

 I have tremendous respect for John personally and I like much of his work.
 While he most certainly discovered how the calendar is linked to the astronomy, I do not find this zone approach to be very satisfying.
-With so much precision being demonstrated by the creators of the calendar, I seriously doubted that they missed their intended target by 14 years, even though that is still a very small error.
-I felt there must be something special about the exact day of the winter solstice of 2012 as seen from the specific location of the Maya.
-This is why I went further with my own original research and thinking and I came to the conclusion that both the triple rebirth of the sun and the unique configuration of the sacred tree flying through the sky over the Maya on that special day was the target of the calendar.
+When I first read John's work in 2008, I seriously doubted that the Maya missed their intended target by 14 years, even though that is still a very small error.
+With so much precision being demonstrated by the creators of the calendar, it just seemed unlikely that they missed the year they wanted and yet they still hit the solstice exactly.
+I felt there must be something special about the exact day of the winter solstice of 2012; both the day and the year are the focus.
+This is why I went further with my own original research and thinking and I came to the conclusion that both the triple rebirth of the sun and the unique configuration of the sacred tree flying through the sky over the Maya was the target of the calendar.
 John's approach leads to 1998; my approach leads to 2012.
+(For more details, see: 2012: Why the Galactic Alignment Is Not It.)

 Conclusion